 It’s a big day when you bring your new kitten home for the first time.
-Not only will her arrival enhance your life – it will change it too!
-Before your kitten arrives, make sure you have everything you need to help her settle in calmly and happily.
+Not only will their arrival enhance your life – it will change it too!
+Before your kitten arrives, make sure you have everything you need to help them settle in calmly and happily.
 If you have children, or another cat, then you’ll need to make careful and gentle introductions.
 If you take things steady to begin with, before long you’ll all be living happily together!

 Picking up your kitten